matthew-c-austin/reading-notes/301/class-04.md

 ## Things I want to know more about

-1. Is it more common to use the ternary or short circut evaluation in React?
+1. Is it more common to use the ternary or short circuit evaluation in React?